michaeljolley/michaeljolley.github.io/_posts/2019/2019-12-25-adding-hateoas-to-an-aspnetcore-rest-api.md

 {% endhighlight %}

-Next we'll add a method that will create URI's for each link.
+Next we'll add a method that will create URIs for each link.
 The `URLLink` method receives the relation as a string that you will specify.
 Examples would be "_self", "addresses", etc.  It also takes in the name of the route in MVC.
 These will be defined later when we build our API controllers.
 Finally, the method takes in an object of values that will contain our route values.
 Add the following to the `RestControllerBase.cs`.

 {% highlight csharp %}